miikande/SQAT2015/README.md

 # SQAT2015
-Exercise works for course "Software Quality And Testing" (University of Oulu)
+Exercises made during a course "Software Quality And Testing" (University of Oulu).
+Course mainly focuses on TDD and Unit testing.
+Used language is Java.

+Please feel free to grab a copy for learning purposes :)